Junior Counsellor Program

 You certainly can.
 However, former campers must take a summer off between their last summer as a camper and applying to join us as a Volunteer or Staff Members.
 Completing the Junior Counsellor program is a way to remain involved during that summer, learn helpful skills to help you succeed as a Volunteer/Staff Member, and help us see your strengths in context.

-Suppose you aren’t interested or available to do this program.
-In that case, we recommend that you find other volunteer or employment opportunities to help you build relevant skills that will make you a more competitive applicant in future years.
+If you are unable to do this program, we recommend that you find other volunteer or employment opportunities to help you build relevant skills that will make you a more competitive applicant in future years.
 If you would like suggestions for examples of activities and opportunities that we think would be helpful, don’t hesitate to contact us.